PelionIoT/connected-lights-cloud/docs/4_connectivity.md

 For the device and Device Management to talk, you need the [Device Management Client library](https://cloud.mbed.com/docs/latest/mbed-cloud-client/index.html).
 This is a cross-platform library that runs on Mbed OS and Linux and that you can port to other RTOSes.
 This example uses an additional library built on top of Device Management Client: SimpleM2MClient.
 We created this library specifically to use Mbed OS 5, so you can expose variables and resources to the cloud.

-This libraries are already in the project (see the `.lib` files in the project directory).
+These libraries are already in the project (see the `.lib` files in the project directory).

 ### Writing code